-Perhaps I identify with Anne’s experience of being the oldest daughter who is expected to fulfil the caretaker role whilst the parents are busy working.
-Maybe that is how Chung wanted her to be seen; the steadfast sibling who does not demand any congratulations or recognition.
-But I wish the female characters weren’t all made so self-sacrificial.
+Perhaps I identify with Anne’s experience of being the oldest daughter who is expected to fulfil the caretaker role while the parents are busy working.
+Maybe that is how Chung wanted her to be seen: the steadfast sibling who does not demand any congratulations or recognition.
+But I wish the female characters weren’t all made to be so self-sacrificial.

 On this note, Youn Yuh-jung enters as Grandma Soon-ja.
 Her character adds a brilliant lightness to the film as well as warmth, wisdom and insight; the performance quite rightly earned Yuh-jung the title of Best Supporting Actress at the 93rd Academy Awards, making her the first Korean actor to win an Oscar in the category.